The secret to the crispiest noodles

 Heat and test the oil.

 Pour enough peanut oil or canola oil into a small pot so it’s at least 1 inch deep.
 Crank up the heat to medium-high and let the oil warm up for 3-4 minutes.
-If you have a thermometer handy, shoot for about 375°F—but don’t sweat it if you don’t.
-You’ll know it’s ready when the noodles puff up right away.
+If you have a thermometer handy, aim for an oil temperature of 375°F, but don’t sweat it if you don’t. (see step below!)

 Before you fry the whole batch, drop in a single noodle.
 If it puffs up instantly, you’re golden!
 If not, let the oil heat a bit longer and try again.
 It’s all about getting that perfect puff.